 1 person favorited this theater

-By the following year, the Center fell out of favor and began showing second-run films in an attempt to stay afloat.
-Also, the surrounding neighborhood had been perceived to be a high crime area, which didn’t help draw in moviegoers needed to stay open.
-The Center Theatre 4 was closed by Carmike in 2001, and was later converted into a surplus store run by Duke University.
+The Center Theatre 4 remained the place of movie-going crowds.
+All of that changed by the mid-1990’s when newer and bigger multiplxes that were being built, and the Center Theatre 4 fell out of favor., and began to screen second-run films in order to stay afloat.
+Also, the surrounding area around Lakewood was losing business which didn’t help to draw in movie-goers to stay open.
+Carmike closed this theatre in 2001, and was later converted into a surplus store run by Duke University.

 Just login to your account and subscribe to this theater